-This lack of information can be a source of confusion for covered entities and business associates, especially vendors such as IT consultants and cloud service providers who have only recently started offering their services to healthcare organizations.
+Considering the importance of HIPAA and the severity of the penalties for noncompliance – fines of more than $1.9 million can be imposed per category of violation – it may be surprising to discover that very little text in the Privacy and Security Rules covers the frequency of HIPAA training.
+This lack of information can be a source of confusion for covered entities and business associates, especially vendors such as IT consultants and cloud service providers who have only recently started offering services to healthcare organizations.
 In this post we explain what is required in terms of HIPAA and security awareness training to ensure compliance.

-What HIPAA Training Must be Provided to Employees?
+What HIPAA Training Must be Provided?

 How Often is HIPAA Training Required?

-The HIPAA Privacy Rule states that HIPAA training must be provided “within a reasonable period of time” after “functions are affected by a material change in the policies or procedures.”
-This could be when there is an update to HIPAA requirements, introduction of new technology that interacts with protected health information, or working practices change.
+The HIPAA Privacy Rule states HIPAA training must be provided “within a reasonable period of time” after “functions are affected by a material change in the policies or procedures.”
+This could be when there is an update to HIPAA requirements, the introduction of new technology that interacts with protected health information, or working practices change.

-Periodic refresher HIPAA training sessions also need to be provided.
+Periodic refresher HIPAA training sessions should also be provided.
 How often HIPAA training is required will vary from organization to organization and for different categories of employee.
 The longest duration between HIPAA training sessions should be 2 years, although it is better to conduct more frequent training sessions.
 The industry best practice is for annual HIPAA training sessions to be provided to employees that have contact with PHI.

 All HIPAA training must be documented.
 You must be able to prove that training has been provided, so you should create a training log and list who has received training, what it covered, and when it was provided.

-All Employees Must Be Provided with Security Awareness Training
+Security Awareness Training

-As with HIPAA training, security awareness training must be provided when an employee joins the organization and periodically thereafter.
+As with HIPAA Privacy Rule training, security awareness training must be provided when an employee joins the organization and periodically thereafter.
 The implementation specifications of the HIPAA Security Rule state that security awareness training must include password management, login-monitoring, protection against malicious software, and security reminders.